U.S. crude hits 17-year low as lockdowns, restrictions spread

 “That said, the only thing that will likely bring them back to the discussion table is even lower prices,” the bank said.

-Additional reporting by Aaron Sheldrick in TOKYO
+Additional reporting by Aaron Sheldrick in Tokyo; editing by Elaine Hardcastle and Jason Neely